Click here for part 1. In this post I will go over an opportunistic trade in the crypto-currency markets that we made about a month ago.

 It’s difficult (and risky) for an automated trading algorithm to try to understand the context of the price disparity.
 This is why we believe that you should instead have the machine alerting you when these disparities happen, but then have the human trader execute after understanding the context.
 This analysis is done by monitoring news, market sentiment, and talking to other market participants during the move.

-Traders who are prepared for these kinds of dislocations can generate significant risk-adjusted returns by arbitrage trading them.
-XMonetae’s proprietary multi-asset alerting system notified us of the disparity discussed above, and after taking the time to understand the context of the event in full, we subsequently manually executed on this market irrationality; we saw gains of 5%+ for our investors in a single hour with very little market risk and no directional crypto exposure.
+Traders who are prepared for these kinds of dislocations can potentially generate significant risk-adjusted returns by arbitrage trading them.
+XMonetae’s proprietary multi-asset alerting system notified us of the disparity discussed above, and after taking the time to understand the context of the event in full, we subsequently manually executed on this market irrationality.